-• Children with family members in prison (KCSIE Sept 2020)
+Children with family members in prison (KCSIE 2021)

-Approximately 200,000 children have a parent sent to prison each year.
-These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children
+Approximately 200,000 children in England and Wales have a parent sent to prison each year.
+These children are at risk of poor outcomes including poverty, stigma, isolation andpoor mental health.
+The National Information Centre on Children of Offenders, NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.